Internship Prep

 • It is questionable what level of responsibility or commitment they will give you if they will not pay you

-• Do paid summer research instead (look early!)
+• Do a summer program at Duke instead

 Types of Interships